Clarinet and bass clarinet and their mouthpieces and reeds.

-The clarinet was invented during the last decade of the 17th century by the form of J. C. Denner (1655–1707) of Nuremberg, it being a development of the recorder and shawm families.
-Denner is said to have 'improved the shawm and invented the clariner', which does not mean that the clarinet is merely an improved shawm, with the shawm becoming obsolete, for the Denner form continued to make shawms for many years, calling them by their relatively new French derivative calumeua.
-It would appear that the newly-invented clarinet was meant to occupy a range higher than the rather low-pitched shawm; only when the shawm finally became obsolete in the 18th century was the clarinet family extended downwards to fill the gap.
+The clarinet was invented during the last decade of the seventeenth century by the form of J. C. Denner (1655–1707) of Nuremberg, it being a development of the recorder and shawm families.
+Denner is said to have 'improved the shawm and invented the clarinet, which does not mean that the clarinet is merely an improved shawm, with the shawm becoming obsolete, for the Denner form continued to make shawms for many years, calling them by their relatively new French derivative calumeua.
+It would appear that the newly-invented clarinet was meant to occupy a range higher than the rather low-pitched shawm; only when the shawm finally became obsolete in the eighteenth century was the clarinet family extended downwards to fill the gap.

 Although Denner invented the clarinet before the turn of the century, it was not until 1710 that the actual name appeared in the Nuremberg archives; by what name Denner called his clarinets when he first sold them is not clear.
 'Clarinet' means literally 'little clarino', since the tone of early examples was similar to that of the trumpet.
 At first clarinets were often pitched in the trumpet keys of C and D. Vivaldi used clarinets in his oratorio Juditha Triumphans and Airs à deux clariettesou chalumeaux by J-P. Dreux were published in Amsterdam; both works appeared in 1716, so the clarinet was already widespread in Europe within two decades of its invention.